edinburgh-napier/SET09102/notes/unit1_code_quality/technical_debt.md

 <summary>CWE-1079: Parent Class without Virtual Destructor Method</summary>
 A parent class contains one or more child classes, but the parent class does not have a virtual destructor method.
-This issue can prevent the product from running reliably due to undefined or unexpected behaviors.
+This issue can prevent the product from running reliably due to undefined or unexpected behaviours.
 If the relevant code is reachable by an attacker, then this reliability problem might introduce a vulnerability.
 </details>